pocco81/koy/docs/README.md

 ### 🎏 Koy Lang

-Koy is designed to be a minimal, simple and intuitive data serialization language.
-It has a small set symbols, not too many rules and only one singular statement, which makes it human-friendly, lacking unnecessary complexity.
-Developers fall in love with the language because it's easy to implement, debug and modularize.
+Koy is designed to be a minimal, simple and intuitive data serialization language; easy for you, your dog and your average 5 year-old.
+It has a small set of symbols, not too many rules and only one singular statement.
+Its lack of complexity makes it the perfect language for your project! easy to implement, debug and modularize.

 &nbsp;